 Omboué is the jumping-off point for the area’s main attractions.
 While it’s a sleepy town of just 2,000 people, the facilities here are surprisingly good and it’s got a fetching location on the west coast of the lagoon, where boat trips, jet skis and other watersports are available.

+About 12km from Omboué as the crow flies, Île Evengué-Ezango (Evengué-Ezango Island), popularly known as Île aux Gorilles (Gorilla Island), is the location of the Fernan-Vaz Gorilla Project (PGFA) (admission 10,000CFA foreigners, 5,000CFA children, free for nationals), initiated in 2001 when a family of orphaned gorillas was transferred from the Centre International de Recherches Médicales de Franceville (Franceville International Centre for Medical Research; CIRMF) to the island.
 The project runs a sanctuary and reintroduction centre.
-The two gorillas in the sanctuary, a forested enclosure, act as conservation ambassadors to help educate national and international visitors to Evengué Island on the plight of great apes.
-The rehabilitation centre is located on Oriquet Island, away from human exposure, where eight orphaned gorillas currently reside.
+The four gorillas in the sanctuary, a forested enclosure on the island, act as conservation ambassadors to help educate national and international visitors to Evengué-Ezango on the plight of great apes.
+The rehabilitation centre is located on nearby Île Oriquet (Oriquet Island), away from human exposure, where eight orphaned gorillas currently reside.
 The aim is to reintroduce them back into the wild.
 The PGFA base camp is located at Mpando (on the mainland) just 600m across from Oriquet Island.
-At the moment visitors can either drop in for feeding time or spend the night at lovely Evengué Lodge.
+Visits generally last about 90 minutes, including a short introduction to the centre.